PaLeroy/phd_defense/talk.md

 - In 3M, every methods work.

+- In 3S5Z:
-- Indepedent methods struggle in 3S5Z.
+    - Indepedent methods struggle,
     - QVMix can outperform other CTDE methods.

 .grid[
 .kol-1-2[